-In Yemen the power plugs and sockets are of type A, D and G. Check out the following pictures.
+In Yemen the power plug sockets are of type A, D and G. Check out the following pictures.
 When living in the United States of America you need a power plug adapter for sockets type D and G. We recommend you to pack a 3 to 2 prong adapter in case type B sockets are not available.

 - Your appliances with plug A don't fit socket D or G.

 - Your appliances with plug B don't fit socket D or G.

 We don't sell power plug adapters.
 We refer you to Amazon, where you will find a great selection of travel adapters.
 Because you may also need a voltage converter, you should consider a combined power plug adapter/voltage converter (see below).

 You can also check the map to see the use of different plugs and sockets in the world.

 In Yemen the standard voltage is 230 V and the frequency is 50 Hz.